ronentk/TextLabs/README.md

 ### Installing TextWorld

-The easiest way to install TextWorld is via [`pip`](https://pypi.org/):
+The easiest way to install TextWorld is via [`pip`](https://pypi.org/).

-    pip install textworld

-Or, after cloning the repo, go inside the root folder of the project (i.e. alongside `setup.py`) and run
+After cloning the repo, go inside the root folder of the project (i.e. alongside `setup.py`) and run

     pip install .

 ### Extras

-In order to use the `take_screenshot` or `visualize` functions in `textworld.render`, you'll need to install either the [Chrome](https://sites.google.com/a/chromium.org/chromedriver/) or [Firefox](https://github.com/mozilla/geckodriver) webdriver (depending on which browser you have installed).
-If you have Chrome already installed you can use the following command to install chromedriver

-    pip install chromedriver_installer
+TextWorld's visualization options aren't yet supported for TextLabs.

 ## Usage

-### Generating a game
+### Generating a game (command-line)

-TextWorld provides an easy way of generating simple text-based games via the `tw-make` script.
-For instance,
+TextLabs text-based games can be generated via the `tw-make-lab` script.
+Two main modes are currently available:

+#### Custom

-    tw-make custom --world-size 5 --nb-objects 10 --quest-length 5 --seed 1234 --output gen_games/
+    tw-make-lab custom --lab_config_path notebooks/example_lab_config.json --surface_mode medium --merge_parallel_actions --merge_serial_actions --max_quest_length 15 --seed 1234 --output gen_games/game_1234.ulx

-where `custom` indicates we want to customize the game using the following options: `--world-size` controls the number of rooms in the world, `--nb-objects` controls the number of objects that can be interacted with (excluding doors) and `--quest-length` controls the minimum number of commands that is required to type in order to win the game.
-Once done, the game `game_1234.ulx` will be saved in the `gen_games/` folder.
+`custom` indicates we want to customize the game using the following options: `--max_quest_length` controls the maximum number of actions comprising the minimal winning policy, `--lab_config_path` is the path to a file containing an initial lab configuration (see for example XXX) .
+Once done, the game will be saved in the `gen_games/` folder.  `--surface_mode` controls the generated text difficulty, `--merge_serial_actions` and `--merge_parallel_actions` are additional flags controlling text generation.

+#### Challenge

+    tw-make-lab challenge --seed 1234 --output gen_games/game_1234.ulx --challenge tw-lab_game-level12

+`challenge` indicates we want to create a random game, where `--challenge` specifies the type of challenge and difficulty level.
+Under this mode, text generation flags are currently set automatically.

+### Generating a game (notebook)

+Alternatively, games can be hand-crafted in a Jupyter Notebook environment.
+For details, see XXX

 ### Playing a game (terminal)

 To play a game, one can use the `tw-play` script.
 For instance, the command to play the game generated in the previous section would be

-    tw-play gen_games/simple_game.ulx
+    tw-play gen_games/game_1234.ulx

 > **Note:** Only Z-machine's games (*.z1 through *.z8) and Glulx's games (*.ulx) are supported.